redowlphoto/redowlphoto-site/content/works/a-swans-soliloquy/index.md

 where soft tones and calm light define the Nordic landscape.

-For handpicked highlights, you can also visit my [Curated Picks](https://redowlphoto.dk/categories/curated-picks/?utm_source=chatgpt.com).
+For a selection of works awarded in international competitions or curated by galleries for exhibitions and sales, you can also visit my [Curated Picks](https://redowlphoto.dk/categories/curated-picks/?utm_source=chatgpt.com).

 If you want to explore the area yourself, Mariager Fjord is one of Denmark’s most scenic fjords.